 - 1 tsp Salt

-- 10 grams Bicarbonate of Soda (2 scant tsps- below level of Baking Soda)
+- 10 grams Bicarbonate of Soda (Baking Soda, 2 scant tsps- below level)

-- 1 Egg Yolk (keep white for glazing on top)
+- 1 Egg Yolk (medium or large) (Large or XLarge US, keep white for glazing on top)

 - 3 tsp Icing Sugar (powdered sugar)